blueag8/Photography_Website/README.md

 ## Bugs
 There were several issues when attempting to deploy to Heroku .

-django.core.exceptions.ImproperlyConfigured: You're using the staticfiles app without having set the STATIC_ROOT setting to a
+> django.core.exceptions.ImproperlyConfigured: You're using the
+> staticfiles app without having set the STATIC_ROOT setting to a
-> filesystem path.
+> filesystem path. !
+Error while running '$ python manage.py
+> collectstatic --noinput'.

  Solution was to add :